Second Chance Community Veterinary Hospitals

 Subsidized and Elderly Veterinary Care

 Second Chance offers veterinary care at subsidized rates for those that qualify.
 This is very helpful to those who are living on fixed incomes.
-To learn more about our Wellness Center in North Brookfield or our other locations, programs and if you qualify, go to our veterinary information pages by CLICKING HERE.
+To learn more about qualifying for subsidized rates at our Veterinary Hospitals in North Brookfield, Springfield and Worcester, CLICK HERE.

 Homebound to the Rescue

 This program began as an extension to our Pet Food Pantry program that provides pet food to local food pantries.
 We found that in addition to pet food, elderly need assistance with basic pet care during these tough economic times.

 Many of the elderly cannot afford to provide basic medical care for their pets and/or don’t have the transportation available to get their pets to a veterinarian.
 This program assists pet owners by providing the services right at their doorstep.
 By going to elderly housing areas, we are able to help the elderly to keep their pets healthy and up to date on vaccines.
 This prevents the elderly from having to choose between their pet and putting food on their table.